 - I always rinse my quinoa vigorously before cooking it up.
 To do this, place the quinoa in a bowl with enough water to cover it by about one inch.
 Rub the quinoa between your palms vigorously in the water.
 The water should become cloudy from the saponin, a bitter protective coating on the seeds, being rubbed off.
-Repeat three times and then rinse under running water.
-I use a fine mesh strainer for this.
+Empty the bowl of water and repeat two more times.
+Rinse the quinoa under running water using a fine mesh strainer.

-- Mix together the rinsed quinoa, broth, paprika, chili powder, garlic powder, and onion powder in a small saucepan over medium heat.
-Bring to a simmer, cover, reduce the heat and simmer for 20 minutes.
-You'll know it's done when the seed looks like curly-q's.
+- Combine the rinsed quinoa, broth, paprika, chili powder, garlic powder, and onion powder in a small saucepan over medium heat.
+Bring to a simmer, cover, and reduce the heat to maintain a steady low simmer.
+Cook for 20 minutes.
+You'll know it's done when the seeds looks like curly-q's.

-- Pile the quinoa into a large bowl and stir in the corn, beans, tomatoes and lime juice.
+- Pile the quinoa into a large bowl and stir in the corn, beans (or chickpeas), tomatoes and lime juice.
 Stir in the salt to taste.

-- Spread the hummus on each tortilla, lightly cover with spinach leaves, and spoon about ⅓ cup of the quinoa mix in a heaped row, slightly off center.
+- Spread the hummus on each tortilla, thinly cover with spinach leaves, and spoon about 1/3 cup of the quinoa mix in a heaped row, slightly off center.
 Fold one side of the tortilla over the quinoa and roll up fairly tightly.
 Use a toothpick to hold it closed.